 Tons of pockets, an included changing pad, and a simple, stylish design make this backpack appealing to many.
-Parents are big fans of the one-handed accessibility of many of the pockets as well as the design of the pockets and sections that allow for easy organization.
+Parents are big fans of the one-handed accessibility of many of the pockets, not to mention the design of the pockets and sections that allow for easy organization.

-Many online reviewers appreciated the good customer service provided by the company, and the lower price compared to some similar options.
+Many reviewers appreciate the company’s good customer service and the lower price compared with some similar options.

-side pockets big enough for your water bottle
+- slide pockets big enough for a water bottle

-two large main sections — can even hold your laptop
+- two large main sections (one can even hold your laptop)

 Best convertible diaper bags